sneakyx/egroupwareserver/README.md

 -> Please replace xxx with Your favourite name and 123456 with Your password! <-

 ### start egroupware container
-If all variables are set or You want to run the normal setup, just use
+To start the egroupware container, just use:

 	docker run -d \
 	--name egroupware-xxx \